Retail Supply Planning

 Key components of supply planning

-• Stock levels: Evaluate how much stock needs to be held in reserve to meet orders and manage contingencies.
+- Stock levels Stock levels: Evaluate how much stock needs to be held in reserve to meet orders and deal with unforeseen circumstances.

 Innovation